 Courses generally last one year if studied full time, and contain modules covering the following broad topics within journalism:

 - Media law - including legal issues such as confidentiality, the right to privacy and the ins and outs of intellectual property.

 - Digital journalism - in the digital age, writing for search engine optimisation (SEO) and adopting the appropriate style for online publications has never been so important.

 - Traditional skills - such as shorthand, interviewing techniques and reinterpreting reports for different mediums.

 However, individual institutions offer their own range of more specialised modules:

-- Cardiff University's MA in News Journalism includes modules on 'News Reporting and Production' and 'Data Journalism'.
+- Cardiff University's MA News Journalism includes modules on 'News Reporting and Production' and 'Data Journalism'.

-- The University of Kent's MA in Multimedia Journalism offers optional modules in 'Reporting Conflict' and 'Television Production'.
+- The University of Kent's MA Multimedia Journalism offers optional modules on 'Reporting Conflict', 'Advanced Multimedia Storytelling' and 'Television Production'.

 Because of this, it's important to do your research before applying for a Masters to make sure your studies - and the opportunities for work experience - reflect the area of journalism you'd like to work in.